Kaleidoscope Symmetry - xelsed.ai

 translate(x, y);

-Moves the origin to position (x, y) where the polygon will be centered
+Moves the drawing origin to where this polygon should be centered.

 rotate(rotationAngle);